 I really want to get into a limited enrolment program at UTSC.
 How can I make myself competitive to get in?
 Can I apply again if I don't get in the first time?

 Generally, it requires a relatively high GPA (2.5 or higher) to get into limited enrolment programs, and the GPA cut-off for programs tends to change from year to year.
 There may be required courses you have to take and a minimum number of credits you must earn in order to be considered.
-These requirements are listed in the calendar under the appropriate program.
+These requirements are listed in the academic calendar under the appropriate program.
 If you are applying to a co-op program you need to submit supplementary information.
-Check the Management Co-op and Arts & Science Co-op websites
+Check the Management Co-op and Arts & Science Co-op websites.

 My parents are pressuring me to stay in a program that I don't like because it will help me get a good job when I graduate.
 What should I do?